Carlo1109/TTI_Detection/README.md

 ##  Objectives

-- **Detection** – Identify when a surgical tool interacts with tissue in endoscopic video frames.
+- **Detection** – Detection of a TTI event type with mask, confidence and bounding box
-- **Isolation** – Segment and localize the specific region of interaction.
+- **Isolation** – Matching the tool and the tissue that are interacting without the indication of the type of interaction
-- **Identification** – Classify the type of interaction (e.g., grasping, dissecting, retracting).
+- **Identification** – Adding to the
+ previous information also the type of interaction (retract, dissect, etc...)

-These steps form a multi-stage pipeline contributing to the next generation of **minimally invasive surgery (MIS)** support systems.

----

-##  Project Structure
+## Organization